ethanbass/chromConverter/README.md

 ###### Extracting metadata

 chromConverter includes some options to extract metadata from the provided files.
-If `read_metadata=TRUE`, metadata will be extracted and stored as `attributes` of the associated object.
+If `read_metadata = TRUE`, metadata will be extracted and stored as `attributes` of the associated object.
 A list of [`attributes`](https://stat.ethz.ch/R-manual/R-devel/library/base/html/attributes.html) can be extracted from any R object using the `attributes()` function.

 ### Further analysis